teiniker/teiniker-lectures-embedded-softwaredesign/programming-c++/oop/classes/README.md

 When we implement methods outside a class declaration we use the **scope resolution :: operator**.

 All the member functions defined inside the class declaration are by default **inline**, but we can also make any non-class function inline by using keyword `inline` with them.

 Inline functions are actual functions, which are copied everywhere during compilation, like pre-processor macro, so the overhead of function calling is reduced.

-## Class Instances (Objects)
+## Objects (Class Instances)

 At runtime, programs consist of instances of classes, the so-called objects.
 The functionality of an application is created through the interaction of these objects.

 ### Objects on the Stack

 To create **Objects** (instances of a class), we define variables of this type.
-Note that the methods can be called directly on these instances using the dot notation.
+Note that the methods can be called directly on these instances using the **dot notation**.

 ```C++
 TEST(DateTest, Constructor)